 Thanks to Sprouts Farmers' Market for sponsoring this posts

-Consider today’s recipe for Spring Vegetable Pesto Pasta, a delicious supper that fits into a high-quality diet.
+Indeed this recipe makes a delicious supper that fits into a high-quality diet.
 Here’s why:

 - It packs in the produce.
 The recipe calls for two cups of fresh herbs and upwards of four cups of vegetables.